The Poor Are Getting Poorer as Creditors Go After Debts

 Many consumers may be waiting to file bankruptcy until they hit bottom and realize the depth of their financial hole.
 They may also be worried about filing too soon, because of the requirement that eight years pass between Chapter 7 filings.
 If they fall deeper into debt shortly after one Chapter 7, they’ll have to wait a long time before seeking this relief again.

 Cindy Kimbler, the Ohio cashier, didn’t want to wait.
 Once the creditor started garnishing her wages, she started calling bankruptcy attorneys to figure out her options.
 The private lawyers quoted costs starting at $1,500—money she didn’t have—so she contacted the Legal Aid Society of Columbus, which is now helping her file for bankruptcy.
-The lawyers there have been able to stop the garnishing of Kimbler’s wages, and the organization only asked that she pay the charged her $350 in court filing fees.
+The lawyers there have been able to stop the garnishing of Kimbler’s wages, and the organization only asked that she pay the $350 in court filing fees.

-“I’m just looking forward to getting my life back on track,” says.
+“I’m just looking forward to getting my life back on track,” says Kimbler.
 For the first time in a long time, Kimbler is optimistic about her financial future, and that makes her a rarity in America today.